pjournal/boun01g-dol-r/index.md

 - Analysis using dplyr, ggplot2 and rmarkdown.
 - Shiny app for the analysis
 <br> [New York City Airbnb Open Data](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data)

+### Final Project
+- Project Proposal, Summary Of The Data And Explanations